cristiandrami/CyberSecResources/notes/Linux Privilege Escalation for Beginners/7 - Escalation - SUID/3 - Escalation via Shared Object Injection.md

 In our case it is very interesting:
 - ![[Pasted image 20250117115024.png]]
-- so we try to overwrite it becuase we can access `/home/user`
+- so we try to overwrite it because we can access `/home/user`

 # Write injection